thechangelog/draft/draft/ansible-docker.md

 snapshots and distributes code in the most efficient way, Docker does the same for processes.
 It guarantees that everything required to run that process will be available regardless of the host that it runs on.
-Processeses now have a social side, they always come with friends, ready for action.

 A common but understandable mistake is to treat a Docker container as a VM.
 The [Single Responsibility